lichengzhang1/4-regular-plane-graphs-with-given-faces/README.md

 ```
 ./quad_restrict -q -F3F4  26 >quad_24_F3F4.plc
 ```
-to  generate 24-vertex (with 26 faces)  4-regular plane graphs with with all faces 3-facesor 4-faces.
+to  generate 24-vertex  4-regular plane graphs with with all faces 3-facesor 4-faces.
+Note that it has 26 faces, and in the program, we use option  `26`  since it use dual graphs.

 Similary,